Skip to content

 phone: str = Field(default="", max_length=20)

-UserBase provides id, email, hashed_password, is_active, is_verified, is_superuser, and created_at.
+UserMixin provides id, email, hashed_password (nullable = NULL for OAuth-only users), is_active, is_verified, is_superuser, and created_at.
 Add any extra fields you need.

 Note

 Define your own schemas extending UserSchema and CreateUserSchema to include custom fields like display_name and phone, then pass them to the adapter.
-See Custom User Schemas below or the API Reference.
+See Custom Schemas or the API Reference.

 2. Set up the database